Hugh de Vivonne: Constable of Bristol

 Hugh probably arrived in England in 1215 as one of the soldiers in the company of the Poitevin Savaric de Mauléon coming to the aid of King John of England during the First Barons' War.
 Savaric was given command of Bristol Castle on the border between Gloucestershire and Somerset in the Welsh Marches.
 He left Hugh in charge of it when he went to attend the king on his deathbed.
 John died on 19 October 1216.
 Savaric was back at Bristol on 11 November, when a meeting of the leading men of the realm met there at the summons of the papal legate Guala Bicchieri.
 At this meeting, Savaric requested and received permission from the new regent to return to Poitou.
 When Savaric left England shortly thereafter, Hugh was left as constable (castellan) of Bristol.
 The first formal notice of Hugh as acting constable of Bristol is dated 7 April 1217.

 In 1217 the regent of England, William Marshal, granted the Barton, a collection of royal properties attached to Bristol Castle for the upkeep of its garrison, to Gilbert de Clare as an appurtenance to his earldom of Gloucester.
 This was an act of patronage, generally acceptable and expected according to the norms of the time, for Gilbert had just married the regent's daughter, Isabel Marshal.
-He was also, however, a former rebel, who had fought against the king in the Barons' War, supported the rival kingship of Louis the Lion and stood as surety for the Magna Carta.
+He was also, however, a former rebel, who had fought against the king in the Barons' War, supported the rival kingship of Louis the Lion and stood as surety for Magna Carta.
 The regent's largesse thus came at the expense of one of John's loyal followers, Hugh, whose castellany depended on the Barton.

 Hugh was ordered to hand over the Barton to the earl on 17 November 1217, but he refused unless he was compensated with other properties with which to finance Bristol Castle.
 He was promised 100 marks and 100 pounds in rents from other properties, but had not received them when he again refused an order to hand over the Barton even after the regent's grant had been confirmed by a Great Council on 6 May 1218.